-For most people, GERD causes the feeling known as heartburn.
+Heart burn is the most common symptom of GERD.
 This ranges from a burning feeling in the chest to feeling like food is stuck in the throat.
-People with GERD may also experience nausea after eating.

-There are some less common symptoms of GERD as well, including
+Some less common symptoms of GERD include :

 - Wheezing or weak coughing